JHpark1677/Deep-Learning-Paper-Notes/README.md

 My name is Park Jae Hyun.
 I major in Electronic and Electrical Engineering at [POSTECH](https://www.postech.ac.kr/).
 I'm a graduate student at Radio Technology Lab of [Seoul National University](https://www.snu.ac.kr/index.html).
 Now, I'm working on 3D Object Detection Tasks exploiting the radar-camera sensor fusion techniques.
 And I'm highly motivated to create technologically fancy outputs.

 This repository is the collection of various research papers that I'm dealing with, which is inspired by [Denny britz](https://github.com/dennybritz/deeplearning-papernotes), [Daniel Takeshi](https://github.com/DanielTakeshi/Paper_Notes) and [Patric Langechuan Liu](https://patrick-llgc.github.io/Learning-Deep-Learning/).
-The number of small stars indicate the importance and the circle indicates a degree of achievement of the papaer understanding.
+The number of asteroid indicates a degree of achievement of the papaer understanding.
 For example, the understanding score is based on the checklists
 | Main Ideas | Contribution | Methodology | Training Details | Experiments |
 | :-----: | :----------: | :----------: | :----------: | :----------: |